FAIR2-for-research-software/git-with-it/episodes/diverging_branches.md

 ### Repeating yourself

-You only had to resolve one merge conflicts here, if the history you are merging has a lot of commits you may end up solving the same merge conflict repeatedly and wonder why you keep on getting asked to resolve the same conflict.
+You only had to resolve two merge conflicts here, if the history you are merging has a lot of commits you may end up solving the same merge conflict repeatedly and wonder why you keep on getting asked to resolve the same conflict.
 There is a way to avoid this though.